Ondsel-Development/website/src/pages/about.md

 files and product data management.

-Ondsel ES ships with built-in tools for constrained sketching and parametric 3D modeling, finite element analysis (FEA), and computer-aided machining (CAM).
+Ondsel ES ships with built-in tools for constrained sketching and parametric 3D modeling, finite element analysis (FEA), and computer-aided manufacturing (CAM).
 It supports many open file formats including STEP, IGES, STL, SVG, DXF and many others.
 Builds are available for Windows, Linux, and macOS.